epam/edp-install/documentation/openshift_install_edp.md

     - gerrit-operator.gitServer.user                                    # Git user to connect;
     - gerrit-operator.gitServer.httpsPort                               # HTTPS port;
     - gerrit-operator.gitServer.nameSshKeySecret                        # Name of secret with credentials to Git server;
     - gerrit-operator.gerrit.storage.class                              # Storageclass for Gerrit data volume.
-Default is "gp2";
+Default is "gp2", but it is highly recommended to use "gp2-retain".
+For details, please refer to point 8 of the Prerequisites section;
     - gerrit-operator.gerrit.storage.size                               # Gerrit data volume size.
 Default is "1Gi";

     Reconciler parameters: